Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 - With sidelong flowing flakes that flock, pause, and renew,

-Note the alliteration (all the f words) and internal rhyme (sidelong/flock) which add to mesmeric effect as the snow is taken along on the wind, but never it seems falls to the ground.
+Note the alliteration (all the f words) and internal rhyme (sidelong/flock) which add to the mesmeric effect as the snow is taken along by the wind, but never seems to fall to the ground.

 A mix of snow and sun add to the dream-like quality of this stanza, stuck between the seasons of winter and spring.
 Note also the contrast of the imagined blossom and blackbird with winter and snow.

 That first line is full of alliteration, a common feature of this poem, but this time the letter f is placed alongside the letter l - and the dash is a variation on the theme of end line pause for the reader.

 - For the first time in the poem, there is an end-stopped line midway through the third line.
 This purposeful pause is for a reason: the sun is out, and from somewhere comes blossom and a blackbird.
 Surely surreal?
 This image deepens the dreamy atmosphere.